IASH-National Museums Scotland Fellowship

 - Referees should comment on the nature and quality of the research proposal, as well as on the qualifications of the applicant.
 One referee should certify the successful viva (defence) and final examination of the candidate’s PhD thesis.

-- A letter of support from an NMS staff member listed as the collections contact above must also be included.
+- A letter of support from the NMS staff member listed as the collections contact above must also be included.
 Applications without letters of support or references cannot be considered.

 Notes